Regularity properties of jump diffusions with irregular coefficients: Introduction

-and $\nu$ is the L\'evy measure of an $\a$-stable like process $Z$.
-This is a highly nontrivial analytic problem when $\a\in (0,1)$.
-The main contribution of this paper consists in a systematic and self-contained approach to the apriori estimates for the solutions of resolvent equations.
-This approach allows one to handle a large class of L\'evy's type operator in a uniform way, in particular, for operators associated with cylindrical $\a$-stable processes with $\a\in (0,2)$.

-Notice that when $\a\in (0,1)$, the gradient $\nabla$ is of higher order than the nonlocal operator $\cL$, so it seems not easy to apply the perturbation arguments as in the case $\a\in (1,2)$.
-To overcome this difficulty, we resort to some techniques in harmonic analysis, for instance, Littlewood-Paley decomposition and Bernstein's type inequalities.
-To be specific, when $\si$ is a constant matrix, we first give a key Bernstein's type inequality \eqref{Eq-Bernstein2} with a self-contained proof.
-Then we use the energy method to establish an apriori estimate for the solution of \eqref{Eq-PDE} in the Sobolev-Slobodeckij space $W^s_p$, see Lemma \ref{Priori1}.
-For the general case with varying coefficient $\sigma$, we use the usual freezing coefficients method to obtain the corresponding conclusion.
-Moreover, by a localization technique from \cite{zhang2019stochastic} and \cite{xia2020lq}, simultaneously, we get a Schauder's type estimate for the solutions to \eqref{Eq-PDE}, see Theorem \ref{Th-Holder}.
-These analytic conclusions allow us to get our desired probabilistic results through the mentioned Zvonkin's transformation.

-To our best knowledge, it was Silvestre \cite{silvestre2010differentiability} first obtained a Schauder's type estimate for the solutions to the parabolic analogy of \eqref{Eq-PDE} when $\cL$ is the usual fractional Laplacian $\Delta^{\alpha/2}:=-(-\Delta)^{\alpha/2}$ with $\alpha\in(0,1)$ and $b\in C^\beta$ with $\beta\in(1-\alpha,1)$.
-Around the same time, \eqref{Eq-PDE} were studied in H\"older space by Priola \cite{priola2012pathwise, priola2015stochastic} for $\a$-stable like operators with $\a\in [1,2)$.
-One can also refer to \cite{dong2013schauder, dong2018dini, lin2019nonlocal, de2020schauder, hao2020schauder} for some important extensions and \cite{zhang2018dirichlet} for the Dirichlet problem associated with $\cL+b\cdot\nabla $ in the parabolic setting.
-However, we need to point out that all the above literatures can not cover the important case $\cL=\sum_{i=1}^d -(-\p_{ii}^2)^{\a/2}$ with $\a\in (0,1/2]$.
-Lastly, we should mention that in \cite{chen2017well}, Chen, Zhang and the author of this paper adopted the similar approach of this paper to study the Kolmogorov equation in Besov space $B^s_{p,\infty}$.
-But the main analytic result (Theorem 3.6) therein needs a special assumption on the oscillation of $\si$, since $B^s_{p,\infty}$ does not enjoy the localization principle (see Lemma \ref{Le-Partition} below).
-This prevents us from applying their results to our main purpose.

-To summarize, the contributions of this paper are \begin{itemize} \item in aspect of stochastic analysis, regularity of stochastic flows for jump SDEs with irregular coefficients is studied under very mild assumptions; \item in aspect of nonlocal partial differential equation, both $L^p$ type and Schauder's type estimates are obtained for the solutions to \eqref{Eq-PDE}, where the L\'evy measure $\nu$ associated to $\cL$ can be singular w.r.t. the Lebesgue measure on $\mR^d$. \end{itemize}

-This paper is organized as follows: In Section 2, we introduce some conceptions and facts from Littlewood-Paley theory as well as Malliavin calculus for L\'evy processes.
+The rest of this paper is organized as follows: In Section 2, we introduce some concepts and facts from Littlewood-Paley theory as well as Malliavin calculus for L\'evy processes.
 In Section 3, we study the nonlocal resolvent equation \eqref{Eq-PDE} and obtain some apriori estimates in both localized Sobolev spaces and H\"older spaces.
 In Section 4, we prove our probabilistic results by using our analytic results proved in Section 3 and Zvonkin's transform.